-Event Date/s Notes Professional Approx. 2 week prior Pre-service teacher makes contact with the professional experience preparation to first day of placement. experience school. • Supervised teaching practice - 5 single days Tuesday 8 Sept Tuesday 15 Sept Tuesday 6 Oct Tuesday 13 Oct Tuesday 20 Oct The first 2 to 3 single days to be observation (hands-on observation helping teacher and students) The remaining single days students can start teaching segments of lessons (e.g. 10 mins or 15 mins, half a lesson, or even a full lesson - this might be the start of the lesson, the conclusion, a lesson quiz, discussion, group activity, explaining a concept, etc) Supervised teaching practice - 2 week block 23 Nov - 4 Dec The 10 day block continues with the hands-on observations and teaching segments of lessons moving to full lessons by the end of the block There needs to be a minimum 3 to 5 separate teaching opportunities during the placement Preparation of Professional Experience 1 Evaluation Wednesday 2 Dec The supervising teacher discusses the completed evaluation form with the pre-service teacher and the evaluation form is signed by all parties.
-Professional Experience 1 Evaluation given to pre-service teacher Friday 4 Dec or on completion of approved make-up days Give the signed original evaluation form to the preservice teacher.
-It is the preservice teacher's responsibility to provide the fully-completed evaluation form to UQ by uploading to their student Blackboard site.
+Activity Date/s Notes Preparation for Professional Experience Various Pre-service teacher makes contact with the school.
+Supervised teaching practice Thursday 19 April - Thursday 17 May 5 single days (19 April, 26 April, 3 May, 10 May, 17 May).
+"Hands on" observations and classroom assistance Supervised teaching practice Monday 4 June - Friday 8 June 5 day block Teaching segments of lessons Preparation of Professional Experience 1 Evaluation Friday 8 June Evaluation completed by supervising teacher.
+The Evaluation is discussed with the pre-service teacher and signed by all parties.
+Professional Experience 1 Evaluation given to pre-service teacher.
+Friday 8 June or on completion of approved make-up days Give the signed original evaluation form to the pre-service teacher.
+It is the pre-service teacher's responsibility to provide the fully-completed evaluation form to UQ.
 The school coordinator of pre-service teachers retains a copy of the evaluation form for school records.
-Pay claim forms Friday 4 Dec or on completion of approved make-up days Supervising teacher and school coordinator complete pay claim forms.
-The Coordinator signs and emails the pay claims to UQ.
+Pay claim forms Friday 8 June or on completion of approved make-up days Supervising teacher and school coordinator complete pay claim forms.
+The Coordinator signs and posts, faxes or emails the pay claims to UQ.
+See section - Forms for Professional Experience for details/process.